Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

-# Simple-SSH-For-Mac.
+# Simple-Protocol-For-Mac.
-Simple SSH For Mac.
-This Will Let You Choose Where To Ssh Too.
-Just with a couple of Questions.
+Simple Protocol For Mac.
+This Will Let You Choose What Protocol To Use.
+Just with a couple of Questions Your Command Will Be Executed.

 [![Xcode 9.2](https://img.shields.io/badge/Xcode-9-blue.svg)](https://developer.apple.com/xcode/)
 [![Swift 4.1](https://img.shields.io/badge/Swift-4-blue.svg)](https://swift.org/)